pemcg/manageiq-automation-howto-guide/chapter4/working_with_automation_objects.md

 Most of the objects that we work with have **Methods** defined, either in their own class or superclasses.
 The description of (most of) these Methods is in the _Management Engine 5.x Methods Available for Automation_ manual.

-For example the Methods available to call for our RHEV Host object (_MiqAeServiceHostRedhat_) are...
+For example the Methods available to call for our RHEV Host object ( _MiqAeServiceHostRedhat_ ) are:

 ```
 host.authentication_password